BrainSharer/pipeline/docs/sphinx/source/modules/running_czi_2_neuroglancer.rst

     #.
 The alignment process is then run from the elastix data
     #.
 View the aligned images to make sure they all look good.
 ImageJ
        or geeqie is good for viewing lots of files.
     #.
 Some of the images might need manual alignment.
-Use the
-       Manual_Alignment.ipynb jupyter notebook to do the manual alignment.
-Note, this will only work with sections before the midpoint.
-You’ll need to update the database with new parameters.
-       The SQL is produced in the last cell of the notebook.
+You will need to run the realign task.

 Running the realignment task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~